top of page

 How often and how long?

-Each individual is very unique in his/her needs, struggles and resilience, therefore the frequency and duration of psychotherapy varies on a case-by-case.
-Typically, people come to see me once a week and sessions last 50 minutes.
+Each individual is very unique in his/her needs, struggles and resilience, therefore the frequency and duration of therapy varies on a case-by-case.
+Typically, people come to see me once a week and sessions last 45 minutes.
 In specially challenging moments, it might be better to meet more often.
-Some people may stay in psychotherapy for a few months, and others may stay for few years.
+Some people may stay in therapy for a few months, and others may stay for few years.
 Sometimes, people stay in therapy longer as they enjoy the process and its impact on their self-awareness and symptoms.

 bottom of page